Battery State-Of-Charge Chart For Voltage & Specific Gravity

 There are several ways to determine a battery’s SOC, including measuring a battery’s chemistry (specific gravity), its voltage (volt meter), or tracking the current flow in and out of the battery with a ‘shunt’ and associated metering.

 I put together the following chart which indicates the state-of-charge (percent) as it relates to battery voltage or specific gravity.
 Voltages and Specific Gravity are listed for a 6-volt or 12-volt battery, and battery banks of 24 and 48 volts.

 Here’s the chart, and a few notes…

-Actually, I made a first version of the chart several years ago when I first put together an off-grid solar power system and needed to know this information to maintain my batteries in an optimum condition.
+(UPDATED) I made a first version of the chart several years ago for my own interest when I first put together a small off-grid solar power system.
 This latest version includes several battery bank voltage scenarios for quick reference.
-My solar power system charges a 48-volt battery bank, while my RV battery bank is made up of 12-volt batteries in parallel.

 STATE OF CHARGE

 Open circuit voltage, or specific gravity per cell

 Here’s a highly rated little ‘trickle’ charger for maintaining a 12-volt battery while not in use: